pohlchri/transformer_time_thesis/README.md

 ## Results

 After model training, we test whether models differ significantly from each other.
 The result plots show any critical differences between models.
 A critical difference between models is visually larger than one of the black lines.
 For instance, there is a critical difference between all models and the naive model.
 There is no critical difference between Informer and DLinear.
+Informer is critically different than all other models except for DLinear.
+The three transformer models Informer, Autoformer and Temporal Fusion Transformer are all critically different.

 ![results](/critical_difference_diagram.png)

 ## Project structure
+This only contains the folder structure and the ipynb notebooks.
+Further files such as results files or model saving folders are created during training.

 ```bash
 ├── README.md